 Because of tax and other implications, the Office of the Vice President for Finance must be notified of changes of address for each employee for domestic out-of-state work longer than three consecutive months, and for international work longer than 30 consecutive days.

-Work address: The Administrative Officer or departmental human resources representative must notify Payroll of an employee’s new work address when an employee relocates to another state or country, whether for work-related or personal reasons.
-If the employee later moves to a new work address (whether in the same or another state or country, or back to Massachusetts), the Administrative Officer or departmental human resources representative must promptly notify Payroll again.
+Work address: The Director of Administration and Finance or departmental human resources representative must notify Payroll of an employee’s new work address when an employee relocates to another state or country, whether for work-related or personal reasons.
+If the employee later moves to a new work address (whether in the same or another state or country, or back to Massachusetts), the Director of Administration and Finance or departmental human resources representative must promptly notify Payroll again.
 Notification is made by emailing the Payroll Service Center at firstname.lastname@example.org.
 This notification should be done before the relocation occurs.

 Home address: Employees who change their residence must record their new home address in Atlas.
 If the employee later moves again (domestically or internationally), they must update their home address in Atlas.